Modernising an Events Registration Template

 I refreshed the visual hierarchy, spacing, and typography to create a more modern, polished experience that aligned with competitor expectations.

-Customers needed to communicate different types of event information depending on the format.
-These included agendas, speaker bios, locations, or virtual access details but the existing template was limited.
+Customers needed to communicate different types of information depending on the event.
+These included agendas, speaker bios, locations, or virtual access details, but the existing template was limited.

 Design Response